Items Needed to Change a Car Tire

 Pump the jack slowly until the flat tire is off the ground.
 Make sure none of your or anyone else’s body parts go under the car while you’re raising it or once it’s raised.
 If your car moves while it’s on the jack, don’t try to stop it.
 Move away from your car and wait for it to fall, then try again.

+Step 8.
 Completely Unscrew Lug Nuts

 With the lug nuts already loose, finish unscrewing them by hand.
 Put the lug nuts in a safe location so they aren’t misplaced.

+Step 9.
 Remove Flat Tire

 Pull the tire toward you to remove it from the hub, then place it on its side and out of your way.